sadekbaroudi/vik/README.md

 ## Reference designs

 For the keyboard side, I created a keyboard called [vulpes-minora](http://github.com/sadekbaroudi/vulpes-minora).
-This keyboard has been manufactured and tested to work with voltron modules.
+This keyboard has been manufactured and tested to work with VIK modules.

 For the module side, please see the pcb directory in this repository.
 Each subdirectory within it has a module that you can review to see how these are implemented.